justinmathias/isocalcR/README.md

 Craig, H. (1953).
 The geochemistry of the stable carbon isotopes.
 Geochim.
 Cosmochim.
 Acta, 3, 53–92.

+Cernusak, L. A. & Ubierna, N. Carbon Isotope Effects in Relation to CO2 Assimilation by Tree Canopies. in Stable Isotopes in Tree Rings: inferring physiological, climatic, and environmental responses 291–310 (2022). <doi:10.1007/978-3-030-92698-4_9>.

 Davies, J.A. & Allen, C.D.
 (1973).
 Equilibrium, Potential and Actual
 Evaporation from Cropped Surfaces in Southern Ontario.
 J. Appl.